Low Prices

 Make your own apple cider in 8 steps

 Enjoy your own apple cider - and the making of it!
 Making apple cider is double enjoyment.
 Making your own cider is fun, drinking your own cider if possible even more fun.
-Apple cider can be made alcohol-free, but in this article we describe the steps for the version with alcohol.
 Natural cider is slightly alcoholic, at most 6.5%.

 1. Gather your ingredients and materials.
-Don't be alarmed: you need quite a bit of gear to make cider.
+You need quite a bit of gear to make cider.
 Do you think it's too much fuss?
 With a Starters Kit Making Cider Professional you get everything at home in one go.

 1. Cleaning products.
 Use the following: